mprsic/performa365docs/docs/howto/work_with_reports.rst

 RPT-M02
 ^^^^^^^^^^

-This report is similar to RPT-M01, the only difference being that it will only show courses which have an exam type of activity.
+This report is similar to RPT-M01, the difference being that it will only show courses which have an exam type of activity.
-Users are displayed hierarchicaly by department and the information for each user include name of the course(s) they are/were attending, status in the course as well as success.
+Users are displayed hierarchicaly by department and the information for each user include name of the course(s) they are/were attending, status in the course and success.
 However, there are two additional columns specific for an exam type of activity - **Exam result** (pass/fail) and **Percentage points** for each exam attempt.

+RPT-M02
+^^^^^^^^^^

+This report is the same as RPT-M02, showing users and all their exam attempts in courses they are/were attending, but in non-hierarchical display.
+Instead, users are listed alphabetically.